If you are from Scotland and want to access Pills by Post please visit this website for

 Some clients describe the taste of misoprostol as unpleasant and the texture as chalky.
 Placing the tablets between the cheek and gum is associated with higher rates of nausea, vomiting and diarrhoea.

-During an early medical abortion, most women will have a strong cramping, similar to period pains.
 There are many ways to lessen the pain:

 Ibuprofen is for mild to moderate pain.
 Codeine is for moderate to severe pain.
 Paracetamol can be used for mild to moderate pain by those who cannot take ibuprofen.

 Ibuprofen 200mg: You can take 3 tablets (600mg) by mouth every 6 hours or 4 tablets (800mg) by mouth every 8 hours as needed.
 Do not take more than 12 tablets in 24 hours.
+If taking 400mg tablets, do not take more than 6 tablets in 24 hours.

 Paracetamol 500mg: You can take up to 2 tablets (1000mg) by mouth every 4 to 6 hours as needed.
 Do not take more than 8 tablets in 24 hours.